Spousal Support Guiding You Through Life’s Legal Challenges

 divorcee couple talking

-Spousal support, commonly called alimony, may be provided to the spouse in a divorcewho needs financial support during the divorce process or after the divorce is final.
-Because both spouses are frequently employed outside of the home, a court may be examine many factors before deciding whether to order post-divorce spousal support.
-For this reason, spousal support can be a contentious issue in many divorces.
+Spousal support, commonly called alimony, may be provided to a spouse in a divorce who needs financial support during the divorce process or after the divorce is final.
+Because both spouses are frequently employed outside of the home, a court may examine many factors before deciding whether to order post-divorce spousal support.
+For this reason, spousal support can be a contentious issue in many divorces, and it is essential to have a knowledgeable alimony attorney in Dallas guiding you every step of the way.

-The family law attorneys at The Branch Law Firm in Dallas have handled many spousal support debates.
-Whether you are trying to claim alimony for yourself or prevent spousal support from being imposed on you, our attorneys can help.
-We can also fight for a more reasonable arrangement if your soon-to-be-ex is asking for an unreasonable amount.
+The family law attorneys at The Branch Law Firm in Dallas have resolved many spousal support disputes.
+Whether you are seeking to obtain alimony for yourself or prevent being required to pay spousal support, our attorneys can assist.
+As a highly respected spousal support attorney Dallas residents trust, we also advocate for fair arrangements if your soon-to-be-ex is requesting an unreasonable amount.

 Struggling with Alimony Decisions?
-Contact Our Dallas Spousal Support Lawyers Calling at (469) 299-5944or Filling Our Online Formfor Guidance!
+Contact Our Dallas Spousal Support Lawyers by Calling (469) 299-5944 or Filling Our Online Form for Guidance!

 Eligibility Criteria for Alimony in Texas Divorces

 In order to obtain spousal support, one party needs to prove that they will not be able to provide for his or her reasonable needs without assistance.
 It is also important to note that you must be married to be eligible for spousal support.
-Unmarried couples who live together do not have the right to argue for spousal support.
+Unmarried couples who live together do not have the right to argue for spousal support in Texas.

 To obtain spousal support, you must meet one of the following criteria: